oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

 ## Precision Configurations

-`--cfg` option specifies what data type will be used for a problem.
+The `--cfg` option specifies the data type to be used for a problem.
 It also defines the data filling strategy.
 It is implicit for the integer type saturation.
 This option also defines the threshold for computation errors.